Our program provides a unique opportunity for you to explore the complexities of the human brain and nervous system.

 —Program assessment survey

-Hope’s Neuroscience Program was established in 2005 as a minor degree program based in an interdisciplinary system with the support of a grant from the Howard Hughes Medical Institute.
+Hope’s neuroscience program was established in 2005 as a minor degree program based in an interdisciplinary system with the support of a grant from the Howard Hughes Medical Institute.
+After many years of continued growth, Hope added a neuroscience major degree program in 2019.

 “Striking a perfect mix between traditional classrooms, group discussion of published literature, and hand-on, self-directed research, the neuroscience program truly immerses students in a life of science.”